mír • paz • pace • pokój • Friede • peace • béke • 平和 • paz • mir • shalom

 Peace is not only the absence of violence and war.
-True peace includes life and relationships built on truth, justice, and solidarity among peoples and nations, and with all creation.
+True peace includes life and relationships built on truth, justice, compassion, nonviolent actions, and solidarity among peoples and nations, and with all creation.

 We are all called to be peacemakers and ministers of reconciliation (2 Cor.
 5:18) through education, action, and prayer.
 Below we offer educational resources, possible action steps, and a prayer resource to help you in your efforts for peace.